CivicaDigital/TDD-Dojo/readme.md

 }
 ```

 If we run the tests again, they should all still pass.
-We have just finished writting our first TDD code.
+We have just finished writing our first TDD code.

 ## Code Katas are the best way to practice TDD